AnodeEdge/anodeedge.github.io/_pages/cv.md

 - Directed designers and drafters in generating drawings and schematics.
 - Conducted site visits and walkdowns to identify and address site specific challenges.

-### Pickitup Inc. - Contractor (Site Reliability Engineer)
+### Pickitup Technologies LLC - Contractor (Site Reliability Engineer)

 ![Pickitup](/assets/images/pickitup.png){: style="float: left; margin-right: 2em" }
-_May 2017 - May 2018_
+_May 2018 - May 2019_
-_Dover, Delaware_<br>
+_Bayonne, New Jersey_<br>
 <br>

-- Integrated a CI/CD process through AWS Pipeline utilizing GitHub, Docker and AWS ECR/ECS services, allowing continuous integration and deployment of new code and features to the production environment.
+- Integrated CI/CD processes through two AWS Pipelines which leveraged GitHub and ECR as repositories and ECS for deployment, allowing continuous integration and deployment for new code and features to the production environment.
-- Orchestrated Docker images on Amazon Elastic Container (ECS) for automated scalability and elasticity, deploying or terminating EC2 instances based on load.
+- Managed IAM users, groups, policies and roles following principle of least privilege to enhance system security and system stability.
+- Architected virtual private clouds (VPCs) on the AWS platform, including configuration of public and private subnets, route tables, and network access control lists.

 ### AECOM - Electrical Engineer I-IV